RoadieHQ/marketing-site/content/docs/getting-started/adding-a-catalog-item/azure-devops/index.md

 ---
 title: Azure DevOps
 publishedDate: '2022-04-04T14:00:00.0Z'
-description: How to configure Azure DevOps to create a catalog item.
+description: You can store a catalog item as yaml in a code repository in Azure DevOps and import it into the Roadie catalog.

 category: catalog-source
 order: 2